chihacknight/chihacknight.org/_posts/events/2022-05-10-internet-equity-research-initiative.md

 categories:
   - events
 links:
-title: "In Person and Online: The Internet Equity Research Initiative"
+title: "In Person and Online: The Internet Equity Initiative"
 description: "The Internet Equity Initiative, a flagship research initiative of the University of Chicago’s Data Science Institute, brings together stakeholders and researchers across disciplines to help address these challenges.
 Nick Feamster and Marc Richardson will discuss the initiative’s approach to mitigating the digital divide and showcase some of the research, toolkits, and data that the initiative has produced to date, as well as ways that you can get involved in the initiative."
 speakers:
  - "Professor Nick Feamster (he/him), Neubauer Professor of Computer Science and The College Faculty Director of Research, Data Science Institute at University of Chicago"